Skip to navigation Skip to content

 Anyone can be at risk of vulnerability.
 It is not linked to a specific customer group or characteristic.
 Everyone experiences vulnerability differently.
 People experiencing vulnerability may require additional support or assistance to access payments and services.

-Extra contact with the notifying customer may be needed in the following situations:
+Extra contact with the notifying customer may be needed in the following circumstances:

 • Notifying customer is affected by an emergency event